Baku is the capital city of the country of Azerbaijan.

 As we dropped lower I began to make out detail.
 Close to the sea the city seemed to have a pattern, blocks of buildings with roads separating them, but further out, no such pattern was discernible, buildings jumbled together as if in a mad crush, vying with each other to join the neatly arranged structures on the coast.

-The plane landed at a small shabby Soviet era airport where a few parked Aerflot planes sat desultorily in the sun.
+The plane landed at a small shabby Soviet era airport, where a few parked Aerflot planes sat desultorily in the late afternoon sun.
+They are I made sorry I was calling you then you not have a number for the yoke of the Masons and the

-I was one of a growing army of offshore workers, with the necessary skills to facilitate Azerbaijan’s burgeoning oil and gas industry, being brought there, ultimately by BP, to kick off the modernisation of their offshore industry.
+I was one of a growing army of offshore workers, with the necessary skills to facilitate Azerbaijan’s burgeoning oil and gas industry, being brought there, ultimately by a huge multinational oil and gas company, to kick off the modernisation of their offshore industry.

-Fugro, the Dutch survey company had employed me through my agency, so they arranged for a car and driver to meet me and take me to an hotel, until the following day.
+The Dutch survey company that had employed me did so through my agency, so they arranged for a car and driver to meet me and take me to a hotel, until the following day.

-By the time I had organised my entrance visa, through the most bizarre system that I have ever seen, even in Africa, and collected my bag, the sun was down and it was becoming dark.
+By the time I had organised my entrance visa, our and collected my bag, the sun was down and it was becoming dark.

 The exit from airside was through the duty-free, which was it seemed to me poorly stocked, but it had cigarettes for ten dollars a carton, who could resist?

-There were a lot of drunken Scotsman with whores in tow falling around the room that passed as the lounge and dining room.
+There were a lot of drunken Scotsman with ‘girlfriends’ in tow falling around the room that passed as the lounge and dining room.

-I had no idea at that time, that I had probably given him the equivalent of a month’s salary, to drive a short distance.
+I had no idea at that time that I had probably given him the equivalent of a day or two’s days pay, to drive a short distance.
+I recall that it did improve his demeanour a bit.

-The following morning I found that the vessel the DSV Academic Tofiq Ismayilov, to which I was going was tied up alongside, and would be so for a month or maybe longer.
+The following morning the same driver picked me up at 9 AM and drove me to the office, where I found that the vessel the DSV Academic Tofiq Ismayilov, to which I was going, was tied up alongside, and would be so for a month or maybe longer.

-My job was to mobilise the Fugro ROV on board.
+My job was to mobilise the ROV on board.

 It all seemed very much in hand, but I was to do two six-week trips on board with two six-week periods at home, before the ROV even arrived.